dylanzu/dylanzu.github.io/README.md

 # dylanzu.github.io
-Custom Music for Mario Royale/Music Mod.
+Custom Music for Mario Royale/Music Mod for the game.
-Supports the cyuubi.gq domain, currently. http://marioroyale.cyuubi.gq/
+# Mario Royale
+You can play Mario Royale here: http://marioroyale.cyuubi.gq/